The Power of Early Education

 well-being and happiness

+When children are happy, healthy, and engaged, they are naturally curious and motivated to learn and explore.
 Happiness is not only a joyful feeling, it also brings lasting benefits.
 Research shows that a positive emotional state supports stronger immunity, better stress management, healthier lifestyle habits, and even longer life.
 It also improves other life outcomes like job performance and general life satisfaction.

 Better Mental and Physical Health

-Children who experience supportive early learning environments are more likely to grow into adults with stronger mental and physical health.
 They not only build emotional resilience, and they also develop a stronger sense of responsibility for maintaining their own well-being.
 Research shows they have a lower risk of depression, anxiety, and emotional distress later in life.

 Better outcomes throughout schooling

-Early learning lays the groundwork for later schooling success.
 The skills and confidence children develop in their early years are reflected in their performance throughout primary and secondary school, leading to higher rates of school achievement and completion.
 Conversely, high dropout rates are linked to long-term challenges such as reduced employment opportunities, poorer health, and an increased likelihood of engaging in risky behaviors (e.g. crimes) or experiencing mental health struggles later in life

 Building Responsible and Caring Citizens